isomerpages/imda-pixel/_programmes/For Corporates/Innovation Consultancies.md

 third_nav_title: For Corporates
 ---
 # Talk to our Experts
-We believe that the most successful businesses are built by people who understand the importance of teamwork and collaboration.
-That's why we're proud to offer our team of consultants, who are ready to help you reach your goals through these resources:
+We believe that sometimes a new perspective is all it takes to find growth opportunity or rethink your business model.
+That's why we have a team of innovation consultants, who are ready to help you reach your goals through these resources:

 #### 1. Free Workshops & Webinars